Ruadhan Jones

 Ruadhan Jones (born 9 February 1996) is an Irish cricketer.
 He made his Twenty20 debut for Munster Reds in the 2018 Inter-Provincial Trophy on 6 July 2018.
 In 2015 Ruadhán joined YMCA CC from Terenure CC.

-Jones completed a degree in media at University College Cork and is studying for a masters in journalism at Technological University of Dublin.
+Jones completed a degree in media at University College Cork and is studying for a master's degree in journalism at Technological University of Dublin.
 He has contributed articles to a number of publications such as The Irish Catholic.
-Jones from Grenagh, Co.
-Cork, attended Scoil Mhuire, Gan Smál, Blarney.
+Jones from Grenagh, County Cork, attended Scoil Mhuire, Gan Smál, Blarney.